AstrobioMike/AstrobioMike.github.io/unix/for-loops.md

 ### BONUS ROUND: interleaving files with **paste**
 A pretty neat use of **`paste`** is to interleave two files.
 What **`paste`** is doing is sticking two files together, line-by-line, with some delimiter (separating character) in between them.
 This delimiter by default is a **`tab`** character, but we can set it to other things too, including a *newline* character.
 To demonstrate this, let's make a fasta-formatted sequence file from our genes in the previous lesson.

->"Fasta" is a common format for holding sequence information.
+>**NOTE:** "Fasta" is a common format for holding sequence information.
 In it, each sequence entry takes up two lines: the first is the name of the sequence and needs to be preceded by a **`>`** character; and the second line is the sequence.
 It looks like this:
 >
 >```
 >>Seq_1